Step Right Up: How Doc and Jim Key Taught the World About Kindness

 Illustrator Daniel Minter discusses kindness while demonstrating his illustration process for Step Right Up.

 Video sneak peak into my research for Step Right Up

-Download the new Step Right Up Kindness Pledge in black and white or color.
+Download the Step Right Up Kindness Pledge in black and white or Color.

 During the years William “Doc” Key and his horse Beautiful Jim Key performed, spreading the message about kindness, an estimated two million people—especially children—signed the Jim Key Pledge to be kind to animals.
 We’ve brought the pledge back, and updated it to be more inclusive of people, too.
 Please consider using the new Step Right Up Kindness Pledge (above) when reading the book to your children or your students.
 Our world needs a lot more kindness these days.